A family of non-collapsed steady Ricci solitons in even dimensions greater or equal to four: Introduction

-Below we would like to further motivate why the study of Ricci solitons is important and describe the geometries of our solitons in more detail.
-Solitons are important objects in the study of Ricci flow because they arise as blow-up limits of singularities: Let $g(t)$, $t\in[0,T)$ be a smooth solution to the Ricci flow on a closed manifold $M$ with $T<\infty$.
-Suppose that the Ricci flow develops a singularity at time $T$, i.e. there exists a point $p \in M$ and a sequence of times $t_i \rightarrow T$ such that the curvatures $K_i=| Rm_{g(t_i)}|(p)$ at $p$ tend to infinity as $t_i \rightarrow T$.
-Then by Perelman's work it follows that the sequence of dilated solutions $(M,g_i(t))$
+Solitons are important objects in the study of Ricci flow, because they arise as blow-up limits of singularities.
+Let $g(t)$, $t\in[0,T)$, be a Ricci flow on a closed manifold $M$ which develops a singularity at time $T < \infty$.
+Then there exists a point $p \in M$ and a sequence of times $t_i \rightarrow T$ such that